Transferring an Extended Warranty

 So, your car has been a solid performer over the years and still runs well, but you decide it’s time for a splashy, new car.
 Meanwhile, your neighbor thinks your car would be ideal for his teenage daughter.

 The car still has 14 months left on its extended warranty.
 If you sell the car to your neighbor, will the warranty coverage go with it?

 The answer?
 Maybe.

-The good news is that many extended warranties can be assigned.
+The good news is that many extended warranties can be assigned and transferred.
 Just check with the provider to be sure.
-In some cases, you may have to authorize the transfer in writing, or perhaps pay a small transfer processing fee.
+In some cases, you may have to authorize the transfer in writing, or perhaps pay a warranty transfer processing fee.

 Local DMV Office